The BC Cancer

 Medical Director of BC’s Cervical Cancer Screening program led by BC Cancer

 B.C. is leading the way.
-We're one of only several jurisdictions worldwide and the first in Canada to offer people the choice of how they want to be screened... by making testing more accessible, equitable and comfortable, we are already showing that we can increase coverage in people who have never been screened or who are under screened by up to 20%.
+We're one of only several jurisdictions worldwide and the first in Canada to offer people the choice of how they want to be screened... we are already showing that we can increase coverage in people who have never been screened or who are under screened by up to 20%.

 — Dr. Lily Proctor